Wednesday, July 31, 2024

 Lucky charms

 That gave me my twist.
-What if the staff of the resort blames a string of bad, even disastrous, luck on a tiki that was left behind by a mysterious guest, only to see all of the bad luck turn into good luck at the end?
+What if the staff of the resort blames a string of bad, even disastrous, luck on a tiki that was left behind by a mysterious guest, only to see all of the bad luck turn into good luck by the end?

 There was just one problem.
 I still had to figure out exactly what kind of bad luck befell each of the guests.